The Virus that Stopped the Longest Bull Market in U.S. History

 The Coronavirus Pandemic

 COVID-19 is a respiratory illness that can spread from person to person.
-The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
-We are very familiar with ordinary coronaviruses, such as the common cold and flu.
+The virus that causes COVID-19 is a novel coronavirus, we are very familiar with ordinary coronaviruses, such as the common cold and flu.
 COVID-19 is a new and unique type of coronavirus that we do not have experience combatting.
-We have only been studying this new virus since December 2019.
-COVID-19 can cause mild to severe respiratory illness with the following symptoms: fever, dry cough and shortness of breath.
-Many patients develop pneumonia in both lungs.
-These symptoms are the same as the annual flu.

 On March 11, 2020, the World Health Organization (WHO) declared COVID-19 a pandemic.
 What is a pandemic?
 A pandemic is an epidemic occurring worldwide, or over a very wide area, crossing international boundaries and usually affecting many people that occurs almost simultaneously.
 On the evening of the same day, the President addressed the Nation from the Oval Office and discussed the disease and steps that the U.S. would take to slow down its spread, including a 30-day travel ban from Europe for foreign nationals, excluding the United Kingdom and Ireland.
 This ban applies to the 26 countries in the European Union where border-free travel is allowed.
 The NCAA March Madness tournament basketball games have been cancelled.
 The NBA and the NHL seasons have been suspended.
 There are school closings at all levels in all states as well.